Ever heard of greylisting?

 - Berkeley DB >= 4.1 (Library)

-This will install the postgrey server on your machine.
-Now we might want to change some settings.
+This will install the Postgrey server on your machine.
+You might want to change some settings.
 The most annoying thing with greylisting is that it impose a delay on the delivery of mails.
-I find the 5 minute delay that is default to be a little too long so I set it to 1 minute.
-If you wish you can change this by editing /etc/default/postgrey.
-Change the default :
+If you find the 5-minute delay, that is the default, to be a little too long you can set it to 1 minute.
+You can change this by editing /etc/default/postgrey.
+Change the default: